The-Duat/Nile/pages/install.md

 ## Tested Operating Systems

-mizOS installation has been officially tested on the following operating systems:
+The mizOS hijack installation has been officially tested on the following operating systems:

 - Artix-runit
 - Arch Linux